makore/random_stuff/README.md

 random_stuff
 ============

-My public repo where I share some notes, slides or personal projects
+My public repo where I share some notes, slides and personal projects